 Jayson Warner Smith

-Best known for his portrayal of Wendall Jelks on SundanceTV’s Rectify, Jayson is a full-time working actor who also teaches.
+Best known for his portrayals of Wendall Jelks on SundanceTV’s Rectify and Gavin on The Walking Dead, Jayson is a full-time working actor who also teaches.
 His feature film work includes American Made, Christine, The Birth of a Nation, Mississippi Grind, 99 Homes ...
-Jayson has also worked extensively on television on One Mississippi, NCIS:New Orleans, Rectify, The Vampire Diaries, Sleepy Hollow, and more.
+Jayson has also worked extensively on television on The Walking Dead, One Mississippi, NCIS:New Orleans, Rectify, The Vampire Diaries, Sleepy Hollow, and more.
 As a working actor he brings his real life on-set experience to his teaching.
 An Atlanta native, he knows the market and all of its players very well.

 Just studied locally with Sandra Dorsey and in Los Angeles with the late David LeGrant.